-On November 20, 2020, the U.S. Environmental Protection Agency (EPA) published a Federal Register notice announcing its proposal to delete 11,934 acres of the 27,827 acre Fort Ord Superfund site, located in Monterey County, California, from the National Priorities List (NPL), also known as the "Superfund list."
+On May 14, 2021, the U.S. Environmental Protection Agency (EPA) published a Federal Register notice announcing the deletion of 11,934 acres of the 27,827 acre Fort Ord Superfund site, located in Monterey County, California, from the National Priorities List (NPL), also known as the "Superfund list."
 This proposed deletion:

-- is a "partial deletion" (meaning it only includes a part of the cleanup at a portion of the site where cleanup is finished); and - only covers cleanup work for military munitions and soil pollution.
+- only includes a part of the cleanup at a portion of the site where cleanup is finished; and - only covers cleanup work for military munitions and soil pollution.